On this page

 Improving the New Zealand’s family violence and sexual violence system to enable wellbeing requires change on multiple levels.
 Te Tiriti o Waitangi, te ao Māori, and whānau-centred approaches are central to Te Aorerekura.
 They provide a unique perspective about how safely and wellbeing can be realised for all people, while maintaining a focus on victims.

-Te Aorerekura, the National Strategy and Action Plan to Eliminate Family Violence and Sexual Violence will help give effect to Te Tiriti o Waitangi by:
+Te Aorerekura, the National Strategy and Action Plans to Eliminate Family Violence and Sexual Violence will help give effect to Te Tiriti o Waitangi by:

 • Article 1 – Kawanatanga – continuing to build relationships and partnering with iwi and Māori organisations in the delivery and governance of Te Aorerekura.